Skin and Bones

 So what do you think, Storytellers: are these inclusions worth it to you?
 Obviously, they don’t preclude more details: the main characters will still receive detailed character sheets, and their motives will be spelled out in greater detail than they are in the summary cheat-sheet.
 Is this particular bit of additional organization something you’d be likely to use?

-13 responses to “Skin and Bones”
+13 thoughts on “Skin and Bones”

-I like it, I really do.
+1. I like it, I really do.

 What I tend to do is something similar to that for even the main characters.
 Also sometimes looking for the stats for so-and-so NPC really eats up time that could be better spent moving the story along.
 This should help with that as far as SAS are concerned.
 Maybe we don’t need to know exactly how many dice in empathy Bob-at-the-Gas-Station counter has.
 Just make a reasonable guess based on his summary and roll the dice already.